MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 * Define a scene and assign seats in a scene.
 * Create a Microsoft Developer account and familiarity with the Teams [Developer Portal](../concepts/build-and-test/teams-developer-portal.md).
 * Understand the [concept of app sideloading](../concepts/deploy-and-publish/apps-upload.md).
-* Ensure that the administrator has granted permission to [Upload a custom app](../concepts/deploy-and-publish/apps-upload.md#upload-your-app) and select all filters as part of App Setup and meeting policies respectively.
+* Ensure that the administrator has granted permission to [upload a custom app](../concepts/deploy-and-publish/apps-upload.md#upload-your-app) and select all filters as part of app setup and meeting policies respectively.

 ## Custom Together Mode scene